Staying sane via IT skill?

 Since health measures were enforced that precluded in-person meetings, email has taken up an increased amount of my time.
 For example, where it was once possible to give exam result explanations in person during a 90-minute period, now individual emails go out to students, taking, on average, ten minutes each.
 In some exam terms, I mark over 300 papers.

 While I am among the “lucky” ones to have been studying and practicing networked learning before all of this, so have experience with the meaningful integration of technology in teaching, this does not mean that I have been able to “stay sane [via] vital IT skill”.
 I love that phrase – and aspire to realize its promise!
-Here are some reasons why that goal is so hard:
+Here are some reasons why that goal is so hard:- There is a huge difference in blended learning (where some, not all, of the teaching is done online) and fully online teaching, not least of which is the problem of how to maintain an ethic of care in “disembodied teaching”

 I threw together a pseudo-infographic to illustrate how much more time online teaching has taken than in-person teaching – but forgot to include one of the most painful time drains: administrative work.
 It also does not include the time spent on (free) software discovery and evaluation.